Alida Biosciences Frequently Asked Questions

 What are the advantages/disadvantages of an enrichment based approach?

-Enrichment-based approaches, like EpiPlex, remove unmodified sequences improving sensitivity, particularly for low stoichiometry sites, and reduces sequencing depth requirements.
+Enrichment-based approaches, like EpiPlex assay, remove unmodified sequences improving sensitivity, particularly for low stoichiometry sites, and reduces sequencing depth requirements.
 A key drawback of enrichment is the loss of absolute quantification of modification stoichiometry.
-However, through the use of spike-in standards, such as those included in the EpiPlex kit, relative quantification of mods between samples can still be obtained.
+However, through the use of spike-in standards, such as those included in the EpiPlex kit, relative quantification of modifications between samples can still be obtained.

 Do I get RNA-seq/Gene expression data from the EpiPlex kit?